SqlBak Blog

-Complete Guide to SQL Server Backup and Restore Using the Command Line
+Complete guide to SQL Server backup and restore using the command line

-Creating backups of a SQL Server database is one of the most critical aspects of maintaining a system.
+Windows PowerShell window showing the command line interface with active command inputCreating backups of a SQL Server database is one of the most critical aspects of maintaining a system.
 There are various tools available for creating backups, such as SQL Server Management Studio, SqlBak, and SQLBackupAndFTP.
 However, performing backups via the command line interface can provide even more flexibility and customization options.

 PowerShell and batch scripts can be used to perform SQL Server backups via the command line interface.
 PowerShell scripts offer advanced functionality, while batch scripts are simpler and easier to use.
 Command line backups provide more flexibility and customization options than GUI-based tools.